 Around a week ago, I decided it was time.
 Time to purchase my first expensive clay teapot.
 After doing some research and watching some videos on Mei Leaf’s Youtube channel, I really wanted a Jianshui teapot because they look awesome!
 When that was settled, a new question arose: which model should I pick?
 I went for the big bottom one because this one is the best looking one in my opinion.

 What is a Jianshui teapot?

 It is a 200 ml clay teapot from Jianshui, a county in Yunnan province in China.
-On Mei leaf’s website the clay is described as coming “from five different ores from the surrounding hills around Jianshui in Yunnan.
-The five ores (white, yellow, purple, cyan and five colour) are blended and cured to make a clay which is strong and stable with excellent heat retention and tea softening qualities.” (https://meileaf.com/teaware/big-bottom-jianshui/)
+On Mei leaf’s website, the clay is described as coming “from five different ores from the surrounding hills around Jianshui in Yunnan.
+The five ores (white, yellow, purple, cyan, and five color) are blended and cured to make a clay which is strong and stable with excellent heat retention and tea softening qualities.” (https://meileaf.com/teaware/big-bottom-jianshui/)

 This teapot is made without the use of any moulding.
 It is thereby completely made by hand, which explains the expensive price tag.
 The square icons you see on the side of the teapot are not painted on but are engraved in the teapot.

 First of all, it looks cute and awesome at the same time!
 It has an exclusive Mei Leaf Pixelsquare design, which is also kinda nice.
 Another reason and at least equally important is the structure of the teapot.

 Don’t know where to buy tea online?
 I made a list of over 300 online tea shops and I keep updating it regularly.
 You can check it over here

 I was looking for a teapot in which I could brew Puerh teas and this one came out on top.
 This teapot has thicker walls, which makes it perfect for teas that are supposed to be brewed hot.
 The heat retention is great and that is exactly what I was looking for.

 What did I do with it before using?